Neotron-Compute/Neotron-Pico/README.md

 ### Power Supply

-* 12V (8V to 14V) input
+* 12V nominal input
+  * 8V to 30V is OK if you don't need the 12V rail
   * Fused with a PTC at 2A
   * Reverse polarity protected
 * 3A 5.0V main regulator (DC-DC switch-mode regulator module)
   * Morsun K7805-3AR3
-* 100mA 3.3V stand-by regulator (a micropower linear regulator running from 12V input)
+* 200mA 3.3V stand-by regulator (a micropower linear regulator running from 12V input)
-* 1A 3.3V regulator (a high-power 1117 type linear regulator running from 5.0V)
+* 1A 3.3V regulator (a high-power 1117 type linear regulator running from 5.0V rail)
 * Controlled and monitored by the Board Management Controller

+### Real Time Clock

+The Neotron Pico can retain time/date settings when fully powered off, using a Real Time Clock chip and a CR2032 lithium coin cell.
+This also retains system settings in a very low-power SRAM built into the Real Time Clock chip.

+* MCP7940N or DS1307Z+ Real Time Clock
+* CR2032 battery-backup (should be OK for about 10 years)
+* 56 bytes of battery-backed SRAM for system settings

-### I/O Expanders
+### I/O Expander

+* MCP23S17 or MCP23S18 SPI to GPIO expander (DIP)
+* 74HC138 3:8 decoder (SOIC-16)
+* Five debug LEDs
+* Eight Chip-Select outputs (active low)
+* Eight IRQ inputs (active high or active low)

 Because we used so many pins on the Pico for Audio and Video, we don't have enough pins to use for _Chip Select_ lines.
 Each device we wish to communicate with on the SPI bus must have a unique chip select line and so have limited lines means we could only have a limited number of SPI devices.